Tar command options and syntax explained

 --test-label Test the archive volume label and exit.

--u --update Append files which are newer than the corresponding copy in the archive.
+-u --update Append files that are newer than the corresponding copy in the archive.

 -x --extract, --get Extract files from an archive.